 Despite the crackdown on tubing, the local police authorities still seem to have arrangements in place with some local bars and restaurants, which continue to pretty openly sell drugs.
-Many of the restaurants boast ‘happy menus’ which serve joints for around 30,000 Kip (roughly US$4), mushroom shakes and pizzas, opium pizzas, happy pizzas, happy omelettes, happy garlic bread and well you get the picture.
-If that’s your scene, you’ll have fun here but it’s best to consume everything on premises as there are numerous reports of plain-clothed police arresting travellers and threatening them with prison time if they fail to pay a very hefty fine, which basically amounts to a bribe.
+Many of the restaurants boast ‘happy menus’ which serve joints for around 30,000 Kip (roughly US$4), mushroom shakes and pizzas, opium pizzas, happy pizzas, happy omelettes, happy garlic bread and well, you get the picture.

 No!
 There is so much more to do in and around Vang Vieng besides tubing and partying and you could easily spend days in the town without doing either.
 There are also plenty of other activities, trips and little adventures that you can do and most can be done either independently or as part of a tour.

 You could easily spend a couple of days exploring some of the countryside around the town.
-There are plenty of typical Lao villages with really friendly locals that you could visit while there are numerous caves, waterfalls, lagoon and other secluded spots for swimming and relaxing.
-You can do this by tour of course but you can also just rent out a bicycle, motorbike or even a quadbike and do it all independently with a solid map.
+There are plenty of typical Lao villages with really friendly locals that you could visit while there are numerous caves, waterfalls, lagoons and other secluded spots for swimming and relaxing.
+You can do this by tour of course but you can also just rent out a bicycle, motorbike or even a quad bike and do it all independently with a solid map.

 Rock climbing is another popular activity in Vang Vieng and options are growing while for a more chilled out experience, hot air balloons set off on a daily basis and offer stunning views of the area.

-Many nearby villages remain barely affected by the tourism boom in Laos and despite a period of political stability, there are still numerous problems in Laos and a fair bit of poverty.
+Many nearby villages remain barely affected by the tourism boom in Laos and despite a period of political stability, there are still numerous problems in Laos and widespread poverty.
 There are many volunteering options in the area, the best of which is perhaps the SAE LAO Project is the best with its aim of sustainable development for the local people.

 Absolutely.
 There is something for everyone in the Vang Vieng area and it’s still the sort of place you can hang around for a while.